r-agyei-dev/r-agyei-dev/README.md

 ## Hi there 👋

-Machine learning enthusiast with a strong interest in AI, data analysis, and software development.
+I'm a Machine learning enthusiast with a strong interest in AI, data analysis, and software development.
 Currently developing practical projects involving data processing, model building, and problem-solving in Python-based environments.
 Interested in how machine learning can be applied to real-world datasets and complex systems.

 Focused on improving skills in:
 - Machine learning fundamentals